jeffblankenburg/31-days-of-vibe-coding/_posts/2026-01-03-component-libraries-and-style-guides.md

 Not documentation.
 Not a design system PDF.
 Actual code that AI can read and replicate.

 I created a single file to manage <a href="https://collectyourcards.com/design-system-demo" target="_new">my design system</a>.
+(Seriously, click that link.
+It's worth a look.)
 It's not part of my application, but I did let it ship to production so I could share it with you..
 It's purely for AI to reference. (<a href="https://github.com/jeffblankenburg/collectyourcards.com/blob/main/client/src/pages/DesignSystemDemo.jsx" target="_new">See the source code here.</a>)

 It includes all of the elements I might use on a page: